HouCoder/infinite-slider/README.md

-# infinitive-slider
+# infinite-slider

-Understand how does the infinitive slider work
+Understanding how does the infinite slider work

-## Author Warning
+## Disclaimer

-⚠️ This repo was only for demonstrating how does the infinitive slider work, it's not optimized.
+⚠️ This repo is only for demonstrating how does the infinitive slider work, the code is messy 😓